You Don’t Know Me — And I Have a Gun.

 Like most people who legally carry concealed handguns, I practice regularly at ranges.
 I also run through confidence courses and live fire exercises.
 I am well aware of the laws and regulations affecting me.
 My fellow permit holders and I are generally more well trained and practiced than many law enforcement officers.

-If someone is legally carrying a sidearm you may be certain that they are not a non-resident or illegal alien or convicted felon or any other person to fear.
+If someone is legally carrying a legal sidearm you may be certain that they are not a non-resident or illegal alien or convicted felon or any other person to fear.
+(NO LAW, however, will prevent criminals from illegally carrying illegal weapons.)

 I am aware of the responsibility I bear, and I will walk or run away rather than risk confrontation.
 I will retreat as fast and as far as possible.
 I always avoid conflict.
 I know that should a situation escalate, I could be identified as the instigator and face losing my right to carry, or worse.
 Carriers of legally concealed firearms are among the last people on the planet to be feared.